-CE 323: Design of Concrete Structures I 3.00 credits, 3 hrs/week.
+CE 323: Design of Concrete Structures - I 3.00 credits, 3 hrs/week.
 (For WRE Dept.)

-Fundamental behavior of reinforced concrete and loads on structure; introduction to strength design and alternate design methods; flexural design of beams (singly reinforced, doubly reinforced, t-beam) using strength design method; shear, diagonal tension and torsion of beams; bond and anchorage of reinforcement and its detailing; design of one way slabs; design of two-way edge supported slabs: using strip and alternate methods.
+Fundamental behavior of reinforced concrete and loads on structure; Introduction to strength design and alternate design methods; Flexural design of beams (singly reinforced, doubly reinforced, T-beam) using strength design method; Shear, diagonal tension and torsion of beams; Bond and anchorage of reinforcement and its detailing; Design of one-way slabs; Design of two-way edge supported slabs.